Minxiao (Nathan) Ma

 The potential of oomycetes in the biocontrol of crop rhizosphere diseases

-Nathan has a Bachelor of Science and Master of Agricultural Sciences from the University of Melbourne.
+Nathan has a Bachelor of Science and Masters of Agricultural Sciences from the University of Melbourne.
 Since graduating he has worked as a laboratory demonstrator of the plant pathology at the University of Melbourne, has published one disease note, and is continuing his research as a PhD student.

 Organisation: